-So, you always want to be useful with your content, and always be thinking about what a call to action is going to be.
-If you're really stuck on ideas, you can have a look there's always something whether it's osteoporosis month or you know, there's always something that you can pull a thread from and get some strategies and some tips for people.
+So you always want to be useful with your with your content, and always be thinking about what a call to action is going to be.
+If you're really stuck on ideas, you can have a look there's always something whether it's osteoporosis month for you know, there's always something that you can pull a thread from and get some strategies and some tips for people.

-Yeah, it's almost as though those International Day of the Whatevers were designed for marketers, isn't it because nobody else knows about it.
-But it gives you a reason to make contact if it's the International Day of the low back pain or something.

-But don't forget to use hashtags.
-So, if it is international low back pain day, do use the hashtag that precedes it.
-So, it'll be #internationallowbackpainday.
-Otherwise, you're winking at people in the dark.
+Yeah, it's almost as though those International Day of the waterways were designed for marketers, isn't it because nobody else knows about it.
+But it gives you a reason to make contact if it's the International Day of the low back pain or something else, but don't forget to use hashtag.
+So if it is international, low back pain day, do you use the hashtag that precedes it.
+So we'll be hashtag, national low back pain day.
+Otherwise, you're, you know, winking at people in the dark.

-Okay, every page on our website has to have a clickable phone number featured at least twice, it says here.
+Okay, every page on our website has to have a clickable phone number featured at least twice it says here.

 Indeed.
-So, these are very, very simple things that can improve the performance on your website.
-So, if your phone number on your website, either is hard to find or isn't clickable or isn't present enough, then you have a fire breathing dragon at the front door of your clinic.
-If you are expecting people to visit your website and then go get a pen and write your telephone number down and then navigate away from your website and dial on their phone, it isn't going to happen.
-It's often a two-minute email to your web person, please make sure that my phone number is clickable and it's at the top and bottom at least of every single page, not hidden away in the footer in tiny, tiny writing.
+So these are very, very simple things that can improve the performance on your website.
+So if your phone number on your website, either is hard to find, or clickable or isn't present enough, then you have a fire breathing dragon at the front door of your clinic.
+If you are expecting people to visit your website, and then go get a pen and write your telephone number down, and then navigate away from your website and dial on their phone, it isn't going to happen.
+It's often a two-minute email to your web person, please make sure that my website is My phone number is clickable.
+And it's at the top and bottom at least of every single page not hidden away in the footer and tiny, tiny writing.

 Yeah, and you see less of it these days.
-But there are still websites where you go to and you have to find a contact link somewhere on the page in order to go to a separate page to find the phone number.
-I think it's happening much less in health clinics and so on.
-But as you say, it's not difficult to keep the phone number element just floating at the top of the page is it, so that everything else scrolls underneath it.

-Absolutely.
-And most people hide away all the stuff that people are looking for on their contact us page.
+But there are still websites where you go to and you have to find a Contact link somewhere on the page in order to go to a separate page to find the phone number.
+I think he's having much less in health clinics and so on.
+But as you say, it's not difficult to keep the phone number element just floating at the top of the pages is that everything else scrolled underneath salutely.
+And most people hide away all the stuff that people are looking for, on their contact us page.
 If you're looking for a chiropractor near you, you're really only bothered about two things.
 Where are they?
 Is it convenient for me to get to them?
 I've got to go through five or six different pages, your contact us page to find where you are on the map.
 That's a real drag.
-So, putting a map on your homepage is something that hardly anybody does.
-They can then look and go Oh, that's right, by my nursery where I drop my kids, oh, that's really convenient for me.
-And the other thing is your opening hours they want to know, can they get to you?
-Is it convenient for them?
+So putting a map on your homepage is something that hardly anybody does.
+They can then look and go Oh, that's right, by my nursery wardrobe like oh, that's really convenient for me.
+And the other thing is your opening hours they want to know can they can they get to you?
+Does it you convenient for them?
 Again, most people hide that information away on their contact us page.